neel-mistry/warehouse-monitoring-system/README.md

 Proposed Solution
 A system is necessary to monitor the temperature and humidity of the warehouse continuously.
 If the temperature or humidity exceeds a specific threshold, the system will alert the warehouse supervisor with the help of a buzzer and LED lights.
 Appropriate measures can then be taken to prevent damage to grains.

+The following components were used in the making of this project:
+1. Arduino Uno
+2. Bread board
+3. HC-05 Bluetooth Module
+4. JHD162A LCD
+5. Jumpers Wires
+6. DHT 11 Sensor
+7. Buzzer
+8. 3mm LED

 View Project Working [here](/SL-working-video.mp4)

 View [Project Report](/Project%20Report.pdf)